 Plot Summary

-Set in the badlands of Los Angeles, ‘The Tax Collector’ centers on the lives of two long-term friends David Cuevas and Creeper, who make money by collecting debts from local gangs.
-Both of them are well versed with the social scales of their world because of their upbringing and familial backgrounds.
+Set in the badlands of Los Angeles, ‘The Tax Collector’ centers on the lives of two long-term friends, David Cuevas and Creeper, who make money by collecting debts from local gangs.
+Both of them are well versed in the social scales of their world because of their upbringing and familial backgrounds.
 And although they often resort to violent methods to do their job, many in the criminal world look up to them.
-However, things start changing when a Mexican gangster, Conejo, from David’s uncle’s past reappears after ten years and relentlessly destroys everything David stands for.
+However, things start changing when a Mexican gangster, Conejo, from David’s uncle’s past, reappears after ten years and relentlessly destroys everything David stands for.
 At first, the gangster gives David the choice of joining forces with him.
 But when David gives him the cold shoulder, he makes sure that David pays for refusing his offer.

 The Ending